Ezeskil/Ezeskil.github.io/_posts/2025-05-11-Final_project-Website.markdown

 Corona data: Danish historical COVID-19 figures from SST (Staten Serum Institut): https://www.ssi.dk//sygdomme-beredskab-og-forskning/sygdomsovervaagning/c/historiske-covid-19-opgoerelser

 Traffic Flow: Danish traffic data is hard to acces by day.
-Only avaliable data from DK was specific loca data counts, and on average over a year. which is insufficent if we want to show trends after e.g. closing of borders.
+Only avaliable data from DK was specific local data counts, and on average over a year. which is insufficent if we want to show trends after e.g. closing of borders.
 Traffic flow pr day used is hence from the German data bank www.bast.de and data is from right across the border on the german A7 autobahn at Ellund is used: https://www.bast.de/DE/Verkehrstechnik/Fachthemen/v2-verkehrszaehlung/Daten/2022_1/Jawe2022.html?nn=1817946&cms_detail=1109&cms_map=0

 Timeline & Policies: Key dates of national lockdowns, reopening phases, and policy announcements are from here: https://www.ssi.dk/-/media/arkiv/subsites/covid19/presse/tidslinje-over-covid-19/covid-19-tidslinje-for-2020-2022-lang-version---version-1---april-2022.pdf2024